cmiles74/scalemonitor/README.markdown

 that had ceased functioning.
 She uses the AND EW 300A and that's the only supported scale right now.
-I'm sure this application would work with other serial port scales, but right now this is the only one she uses and that I have available for testing.
+I'm sure this application would work with other serial port scales, but right now this is the only one she uses, so it's the only one I have available for testing.